gofynd/fdk-client-java/documentation/platform/THEME.md

-Use this API to delete a page for a theme by its ID and page_value.
+Remove a page from the platform.

 *Returned Response:*